Healthy Homes Assessment Kingsley-Chatham

 What We Do

-As building inspectors we deal with all the aspects that come with professional house examinations.
-We are there to make sure you make the right choice when it comes to buying your next home.
+As building inspectors, we deal with all the aspects that come with specialist house inspects.
+We are here to ensure that you make the correct choice when it comes to buying your next home.

-We are serious about your investment We conduct comprehensive inspections so you won’t receive any expensive or unwelcome unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of owning or purchasing a house.
+We value your money, and undertake comprehensive inspections so you won’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the enjoyable aspects of buying or owning your own house.

-We offer a wide range of services to ensure that you are fully informed of the condition of any property you could be looking to purchase or sell along with other services.
+We are specialised in a range of services to ensure you are fully aware of the state of any property you might be contemplating buying or selling as well as additional services.

-We don’t just work with you , but we also collaborate with a number of large clients including bank branches, local councils and insurance companies.
-They seem to appreciate their peace of mind provided, by the data contained provided in our building inspection reports.
+We do not just cooperate with you, we also work with big clients like bank branches, local councils, and insurance companies.
+They seem to like the peace of mind provided, because of the information contained included in our reports on building inspections.

-With our systematic approach to inspecting your property as well as the latest technology in software that incorporates digital images into the document, you can actually see any problems that might be identified.
-Because of our detailed report, it is no wonder that we have so many customers who recommend our service to family and friends.
+Our systematic method of conducting your house inspection and the most up-to-date software technology that incorporates digital images into the document, you are able to actually see any issues identified.
+Thanks to our detailed report, it’s easy to understand why we have so many clients who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports